firecracker-microvm/firecracker/docs/jailer.md

 - `id` is the unique VM identification string, which may contain alphanumeric characters and hyphens.
 The maximum `id` length is currently 64 characters.
 - `exec_file` is the path to the Firecracker binary that will be exec-ed by the jailer.
-The user can provide a path to any binary, but the interaction with the jailer is mostly Firecracker specific.
+The filename must include the string `firecracker`.
+This is enforced because the interaction with the jailer is Firecracker specific.
 - `uid` and `gid` are the uid and gid the jailer switches to as it execs the target binary.
 - `parent-cgroup` is used to allow the placement of microvm cgroups in custom